-In performance and safety assessment calculations, sorption is usually described with linear distribution coefficients (see also section 2.1) constant in space and time, i.e., simple $K{dr}$ values (NAGRA, 2002; POSIVA, 2012a; SKB, 2011) and applied in the classical advection-diffusion equation (ADE) as a retardation factor R.
+In performance and safety assessment calculations (PA/SA), sorption is usually described with linear distribution coefficients (see also section 2.1) constant in space and time, i.e., simple $K{\sigma}$ -values (NAGRA, 2002; POSIVA, 2012a; SKB, 2011) and applied in the classical advection-diffusion equation (ADE) as a retardation factor R.

-Since sorption of many elements and radionuclides strongly depends on the geochemical properties of the surrounding solution and sediments, this approach of constant $K_d$ -values is justified only for constant hydrogeological and geochemical conditions.
+Since sorption of many elements and radionuclides strongly depends on the geochemical properties of the surrounding solution and sediments, this approach of constant $K{\sigma}$ -values is justified only for constant hydrogeological and geochemical conditions expected in various parts of the geological disposal system.